johann-solo/oliveandmango.github.io/site/content/blog/2021-06-03-mango-bars.md

 </br>

 ### Recipe Notes
+* If you would like to make this tart or these bars with a simpler cookie base that is totally doable: 1&frac12; cups graham cracker crumbs (or digestive biscuits or ginger snaps would work here too), 2 tbsp sugar, 6 tbsp butter, melted.
+Combine graham cracker crumbs, sugar and melted butter.
+Press graham cracker mixture into the bottom and up the sides of the tart pan.
+Or evenly in one layer if making into bars in 8X8 pan.
+Bake for 7 minutes, then remove from oven and set aside.
+Them proceed with filling and baking as above.
 * Freezing Instructions: These bars or tart can be frozen for up to 3-4 months.
 Slice cooled bars/tart (without topping) then place onto a baking sheet.
 Freeze for 1 hour.
 Individually wrap each piece in aluminum foil or plastic wrap and place into a large bag or freezer container to freeze.
 Thaw in the refrigerator, then dust with confectioners’ sugar before serving.
 * How to purée mango: Add the flesh to a food processor and blend until smooth.
 * White Air Bubbles on Top of Baked Lemon Bars:  If you notice some of the air bubbles surfacing, that is completely normal.
 It’s the air from the eggs rising to the surface.
 Some batches have it, some don’t.
 Regardless, the lemon bars taste the same and a dusting of confectioners’ sugar or whipping cream covers it right up!